Lab Snapshots

 Astrophotography, also known as astronomical imaging, is the photography of astronomical objects, celestial events, or areas of the night sky.
 Besides being able to record the details of extended objects such as the Moon, Sun, and planets, modern astrophotography has the ability to image objects invisible to the human eye such as dim stars, nebulae, and galaxies.
 This is accomplished through long time exposure as both film and digital cameras can accumulate and sum photons over long periods of time.

-Weaker stars and deep-sky objects unfortunately have such low brightness that in order to capture them in a photograph, the shutter speed (exposure time) must be relatively long.
-While in typical daytime photography, exposure times of fractions of a second (1/800s or even shorter) are used, in astrophotography shutter speeds can range from tens of minutes to several hours.
+Weaker stars and deep-sky objects unfortunately have such low brightness that, in order to capture them in a photograph, the shutter speed (exposure time) must be relatively long.
+While in typical daytime photography, exposure times of fractions of a second (1/800s or even shorter) are used, in astrophotography, shutter speeds can range from tens of minutes to several hours.

 Fig.3